robertdebock/robertdebock.github.io/index.md

 - [![Build Status](https://api.travis-ci.org/robertdebock/ansible-role-zabbix.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-zabbix) [robertdebock.zabbix](https://galaxy.ansible.com/robertdebock/zabbix/) - [source](https://github.com/robertdebock/ansible-role-zabbix).

 ## Dependencies
 Here is an overview of the dependencies between the roles.
-These dependencies are set in `meta/main.yml` on each Ansible role.
-This means that `ansible-galaxy install` will install all required roles.
+These dependecies are "soft" or "implicit", meaning you /may/ depend on the roles as described here, but are not required to.
+Each role has a description of the intended use in the `README.md`, and a list of the required packages in `requirements.yml`.

 ![Overview of dependencies](https://raw.githubusercontent.com/robertdebock/robertdebock.github.io/artifacts/dependencies.png "Dependecy overview")